Coprela/CompareSet/README.md

 repository and lets administrators add or remove names.
 On saving, the list is updated remotely via the GitHub API using the repository defined in `GITHUB_REPO`.
 Authentication is performed with the `GITHUB_TOKEN` variable.
+These variables are read from the environment or from the optional `.env` configuration file.

 ## Supported page formats